-- السمي الله المراجع المراجع (1994) المراجع ال المراجع ا - delay sets the delay in time before the attack phase starts, from 0 to 2.43 seconds. - A attack sets the rate at which the envelope rises after the delay phase, from 1 ms to 34.6 seconds (from zero to peak). - li 🖊 🔽 - decay sets the rate at which the envelope falls after reaching the maximum level in the attack phase, from 1 ms to 34.6 seconds (from peak to zero).

-sustain - sets the level to which the envelope falls at the end of the decay phase.
+- delay sets the delay in time before the attack phase starts, from 0 to 2.43 seconds. - attack sets the time for the envelope to rise after the delay phase, from 1 ms to 34.6 seconds (from zero to peak). - decay sets the time for the envelope to fall after reaching the maximum level in the attack phase, from 1 ms to 34.6 seconds (from peak to zero). - sustain sets the level to which the envelope falls at the end of the decay phase.